XIO Price Reaches $0.24 on Top Exchanges (XIO)

 XIO Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as XIO directly using U.S. dollars.
-Investors seeking to trade XIO should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase XIO using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as XIO directly using U.S. dollars.
+Investors seeking to trade XIO should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase XIO using one of the exchanges listed above.

 Receive News & Updates for XIO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XIO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.